anamamatelashvili/brownbag_graphs/PITCHME.md

 - There can be multiple edges between nodes

-- Edges can have weights.
+- Edges can have weights

 @snap[south-east span-40]
 ![](440px-Directed.svg.png)